PLAZMAMA/plazmama.github.io/ConfigNotes.md

 - [x] Add harpoon files and their corresponding number to lualine.
 Same as wezterm's tab bar.
 - [x] See if removing lualine is possible and just having the default statusline but with mode, git branch, file name, current position in file, and harpoon mark indicatior.
 - [x] Add terminal workflow of press keymap `something`, terminal open up and runs build&run command, press keymap to toggle out of it.
+- [x] Move LSP diagnostics lualine component to the left side and recalculate the centering algorithm needed.